abarrows/resume/complete.md

 - **Increased monthly user impressions to 4.5 million through delivery architecture innovation**, quickly attracting contracts from 150+ sites, including US top 40 ranked sites like Yahoo & NY Times.
 - **Championed integration of AI across the AMU Enterprise**, institutionalizing an AI committee and usage guidelines by showcasing enterprise models such as CoPilot, Gemini Pro, and ChatGPT; helped leadership understand the potential risks and capabilities on business objectives and creators.
 - Pioneered a widely acclaimed front-end developer experience that **reduced non-coding activities from 65 minutes to less than 5 minutes per ticket without engineers having to leave their development environment**; built with AI, Github Actions, Docker, and continuous feedback from the team.
 - Served as a vanguard for fast-paced professional growth among engineers; **achieving 6 job promotions under my leadership in 5 years, more than all other engineering teams combined.**
-- **Evangelized growth-minded, skills-based culture for engineering teams and across company within 2 years**; by establishing a "progression bands" system that streamlined career growth and advanced skills for technical roles.
+- **Evangelized growth-minded, skills-based culture for engineering teams and across the company within 2 years**; by establishing a "progression bands" system that streamlined career growth and advanced skills for technical roles.
 - **Increased speed to market by 66% within 6 months by innovating a blueprint codebase system** that stored all team-approved principle React components, Next.js tooling, and API patterns while automatically syncing emerging team changes with projects connected to the blueprint.
 - **Achieved higher throughput and reduced visual regression by adopting design system packages in Figma** and strengthening partnerships between Software Engineering and User Experience Design (UXD) teams while scaling out enterprise design themes for flagship products.
 - **Increased efficiency of onboarding software engineers by 77% through reducing the onboarding procedure from 60 days to 14 days** and institutionalized throughout technical teams.